OpenTidalFarm/OpenTidalFarm/docs/examples/tidal/orkney.rst

   prob_params = SWProblem.default_parameters()

-We load the mesh and boundary ids from file
+We load the mesh in UTM coordinates, and its boundary ids from file

 ::